rtyle/homey-bridgekeeper/README.txt

 Shield example

-Manually override Light automation by physical interaction with its onoff switch by rewriting automation such as this
+Manually override Light automation by physical interaction with its onoff switch.
+Rewrite automation such as this

 * When Light's zone is active/inactive turn on/off Light